 In-situ 3T MRI scanning

-We have developed the ‘Amsterdam postmortem protocol’ in order to perform high-field structural MRI imaging using the 3 Tesla Philips Achieva MRI scanner at the VUmc within 4-10 hours after death.
+We have developed the ‘Amsterdam postmortem protocol’ in order to perform in-situ high-field structural MRI imaging using the 3 Tesla Signa-MR750 General Electric Medical System scanner at Amsterdam UMC – location VUmc within 4-10 hours after death.

-After the in situ 3T MR scanning, the autopsy is performed by a neuropathologist using a standardized protocols.
+After the in situ 3T MR scanning, the autopsy is performed by a neuropathologist using a standardized protocols (special requests possible).
 Brain tissue samples of cortical, subcortical and brainstem regions are collected.

 Ex vivo high-field 7T MRI scanning

-The right hemisphere and brainstem are scanned using ultra-high-field strength MR imaging (7 Tesla) in LUMC, Leiden.
+The right hemisphere and brainstem are scanned using ultra-high-field strength MR imaging (7 Tesla) at LUMC in Leiden.

 Extensive neuropathological assessment includes evaluation of lesions in cortical, subcortical and brainstem regions using immunohistochemistry, silver staining techniques and histological staining by experienced neuropathologist.